robin-raymond/zax.io/pointers.md

 ##### Function pointer casting without capture ability

-Pointers to functions without the ability to capture can be casted from a raw pointer using the `cast` operator and not the `copycast` operator since the functions have no ability to capture values and thus do not need the programmer to acknowledge any additional value copying overhead in the pointer conversion.
-Using the `copycast` operator is disallowed when converting from raw pointers to pointers to function types.
+Pointers to functions without the ability to capture can be casted from a raw pointer using the `unsafe as` operator and not the `unsafe copyas` operator since the functions have no ability to capture values and thus do not need the programmer to acknowledge any additional value copying overhead in the pointer conversion.

 ````zax
 print final : ()(...) = {